Seventh Annual Research Conference (ARC)

 April 11-13, 2016

 Earlham’s Seventh Annual Research Conference (ARC) will be held April 11-13, 2016.
 The ARC is designed to showcase the work of Earlham students from all disciplines, as the purpose of research and creative activity is to share our work with the larger academic community.

 This conference will allow students working on Ford-Knight projects, senior projects, independent research projects, or even first-year research projects to have a supportive and receptive audience for the presentation for their work.
 Thus, students from every major, field, department and program are invited to submit proposals for presentations and performances.
 During the conference, students will share their work in panels organized by topic or through poster presentations.

 Research Grant Awards:

 Grant funds totaling $1,250 are available for expenses related to research such as books, equipment, supplies, traveling expenses and copying costs.
 No project will be awarded more than $250.
 Requests for smaller awards are encouraged.
-All students who receive a research grant award will be expected to present their work at the 2015 conference.
-The deadline to submit a proposal for a grant award is February 2, 2015.
+All students who receive a research grant award will be expected to present their work at the 2016 conference.

 Complete the grant application at:

-Information needed includes contact information for all students involved and a faculty sponsor, a title, a proposal (250-500 words), and a budget justification.
+Information needed includes contact information for all students involved and a faculty sponsor, a title, a proposal (250-500 words), a budget and a budget justification.
 Faculty approval is required before you submit an application.